selina603/mktcontent/solutions/global-customer/operating-supporting/validate.md

 	wacn.lang="en"
 	ms.author="jtong"/>

-# Operating And Supporting - Validation
+# Operating And Supporting Stage - Validation

 The checklist for validation during the **Operating and Supporting Stage**